 ADAA Student Achievement Award: This monetary award is presented to the ADAA student member who has shown the most outstanding achievement as a dental assisting student.
 The award may be presented annually to one (1) student member at a dental assisting school.
 In order to apply for this award, you must be a current student member of the ADAA and enrolled in a dental assisting program.

 ADAA/Hu-Friedy Merit Scholarship Award: ADAA is proud to partner with Hu-Friedy to honor those dental assisting students who exhibit proficiency in four-handed dentistry and exemplify the critical contribution an educated dental assistant makes to the success of clinical outcomes, patient satisfaction and improved office efficiency.
 This monetary award also includes one year of free ADAA membership.
+(This award is available to students at CODA-affiliated programs only.)

 As your ADAA Student Trustee and student affairs liaison, I would like to applaud your efforts and hard work throughout the academic year.
 I wish you best of luck in your applications for these prestigious scholarships and awards.
 Don't forget, the applications must be submitted electronically.
 Application forms, along with detailed guidelines for these scholarship and award opportunities, are located under the "Forms & Awards" tab as "Student Awards/Scholarships."